-Sunny Oaks, Inc. (SOI) is a values-based community provider of high quality, person-centered, positive supports that include residential, Supported Living and Community Inclusion (i.e. Community Living) services for eligible people with disability in both Marion and Polk counties.
+Sunny Oaks, Inc. (SOI) is a values-based community provider of high quality, person-centered, positive supports that include residential, and supported living services for eligible adult persons experiencing developmental disability in both Marion and Polk counties.

-Sunny Oaks, Inc. (SOI) supports opportunities to have “exercised authority and responsibility” over one’s “chosen programs” resulting in new life skills, meaningful relationships of one’s own choosing, fulfillment of expanded dreams and goals, independence and interdependence, and, mostly, individually defined happiness and success, while focusing diligently on the “allies” that make the highest quality supports possible.
+Sunny Oaks, Inc. (SOI) supports opportunities for all customers to have “exercised authority and responsibility” over one’s “life path” resulting in new life skills, meaningful relationships of one’s own choosing, fulfillment of expanded dreams and goals, independence and interdependence, and, mostly, individually defined happiness and success, while focusing diligently on the “allies” that make the highest quality supports possible.

-Sunny Oaks, Inc. (SOI), while being both operationally and fiscally responsible, strives to be mindful and heartfelt in creating warm, safer, caring “integrated” environments and activities that meet the needs of the customer(s).
+Sunny Oaks, Inc. (SOI), through “allyship”, living our mission, vision, values, and communication principles and through the dedication of all our employees and all our stakeholders, strives to be mindful and heartfelt in creating warm, safer, caring “integrated” environments and activities that meet the needs of the customer(s) while still being both operationally and fiscally responsible.

-Sunny Oaks, Inc. (SOI) envisions a world where SOI is a provider of choice and where people “are highly regarded, able to access more than adequate resources, have control over one’s own life, and are supported by fairly compensated and well-trained, proactive, person centered staff”.
+Sunny Oaks, Inc. (SOI) envisions a world where SOI is a provider of choice and where people “are highly regarded, able to access more than adequate resources, have control over one’s own life path, and are supported by well compensated and well-trained, proactive, person centered staff”.